pierrejay/esp32-wifi-api-dev/lib/WiFiManager/README.md

 - `gateway (string, optional)`: Gateway IP
 - `subnet (string, optional)`: Subnet mask

-In Station mode, `dhcp` decides if IP, gateway and subnet are used:
+In Station mode, if DHCP is disabled:
-- If DHCP is enabled, IP, gateway and subnet are ignored.
-- If DHCP is disabled, IP, gateway and subnet are used.
+- IP is mandatory
-  - IP is mandatory, but gateway and subnet are optional.
+- Gateway and subnet must be specified together
-  - If gateway is specified, then subnet is mandatory, and vice versa.
+- All parameters are validated for format and consistency

 ### Network Scanning